 Robinson+Cole has a notable history of pro bono service, including years of leadership roles in legal services organizations.

 A tremendous amount of personal satisfaction results from this work.
 "It's the right thing to do" is a sentiment frequently heard at Robinson+Cole.
-Pro bono work also provides another tangible benefit: the firm's junior associates gain invaluable legal experience.
-Included are opportunities such as taking lead roles on matters under the supervision of senior lawyers, and acting as primary contact for the client--experience they might not otherwise get so early in their careers.
+Pro bono work also provides another tangible benefit: the firm's junior associates gain invaluable legal experience by taking lead roles on matters under the supervision of senior lawyers, and acting as primary contact for the client--experience they might not otherwise get so early in their careers.

 Robinson+Cole and its lawyers have been recognized repeatedly for their outstanding pro bono contributions, earning awards and accolades from the state bar, professional associations, legal services organizations, clients, and legal publications.
 Moreover, many of our lawyers hold board positions on legal services organizations and sit on state and bar pro bono committees.

 The firm takes its commitment to pro bono seriously.
 We are an annual participant in the Pro Bono Institute’s Pro Bono Challenge, joining other firms across the country who strive to dedicate at least three percent of the firm’s total billable hours to pro bono work.
 In addition, Robinson+Cole has a close and longstanding relationship with the Pro Bono Partnership (PBP), which offers business and transactional legal services to nonprofits.
 Beyond the volunteer legal services our attorneys provide to PBP clients, Robinson+Cole also houses the PBP’s Connecticut program in our Hartford office.